 My two suggestions here are:

-- You ease into it.
+- Ease into it.
 Like any form of fitness, it’s probably not a great idea to go as hard as you can right away.
 Take some time to get used to it, see how your body responds, and go from there.

-- You stay consistent.
+- Stay consistent.
 Even if it’s only once a week, or once every other week, the more consistent you are the better results and improvement you’ll see!